Strauss-Kahn, NYC hotel maid settle suit over alleged sexual assault

 Strauss-Kahn is quietly trying to resume his career, delivering speeches at private conferences in recent months and setting up a consulting firm in Paris.

-If the reaction of some Parisians asked about the legal settlement in New York is any indication, Strauss-Kahn still faces a sceptical public in France.
+If the reaction of some Parisians asked about the legal settlement in New York is any indication, Strauss-Kahn still faces a skeptical public in France.

 "Just because he's got money he gets away with it," Bastien, an electrician in his 20s told Reuters TV.
 "If it had been anyone else they would have done time for this.
 It's not right."